 - Do you need to restrict who can add or use extensions in Tableau Desktop?
 See Recommendations for Tableau Desktop

 - Do you need to restrict or control the extensions your users have access to?
-See Recommendations for Tableau Server and Tableau Online.
+See Recommendations for Tableau Server and Tableau Cloud.

 You have a range of options for deploying Tableau Desktop in your company.
 You can allow unrestricted access to Sandboxed and Network-enabled extensions, or you can put limits and restrictions on who has access to extensions and under what circumstances.